HazardousPeach/hazardouspeach.github.io/_posts/2015-10-16-improving-accuracy-summation.md

 Well, one of two things could happen.
 One number could be much larger than the other, in which case the result will probably be the same magnitude of the larger number.
-Or they could be of roughly the same magnitude (or the bigger one could be very close to jumping up an exponent), and the result will have a bigger exponent than both of them.
+Otherwise, the numbers could have roughly the same magnitude (or the bigger one could be very close to jumping up an exponent), and the result will have a bigger exponent than both of them.

 ![Adding floating point numbers, pre-truncation]({{ site.baseurl }}images/addingpretrunc.png)

 Either way, the result is going to have a bigger exponent than one of the numbers.
-This means that bits on the lower end of that number are no longer going to be in the range that the mantissa represents, and they'll be dropped off.
+Since the mantissa only has so many bits, this means that bits on the lower end of the smaller number are no longer going to be in the range that the mantissa represents, and they'll be dropped off.
 This is what we call "rounding error".

 ![Adding floating point numbers, post-truncation]({{ site.baseurl }}images/addingposttrunc.png)

 In a case like this where we have a single addition, there really isn't much we can do about this.
 No matter what we do, those small bits of the number won't fit in our 64-bit floating point number.
-But since those bits are so small, we usually don't care.
+And since those bits are so small, we usually don't care.

 The real problem comes when we are adding more than two floats, and the bits that were rounded off add up to enough that they would have affected the final sum.
-When we're adding a bunch of numbers of the same sign, this isn't really a problem, since the sum grows at least as fast as the rounded off bits.
-But if some of your numbers are of the opposite sign, the sum might grow slower than your rounded off bits, and you lose accuracy by rounding off those bits.
+Even when we're adding a bunch of numbers of the same sign, and the sum is growing pretty fast, the rounded off bits can still grow fast enough to change our final answer.
+And if some of your numbers are of the opposite sign, the sum might grow *much* slower than your rounded off bits, and you lose lots of accuracy by rounding off those bits.

 Adding a few numbers probably won't produce enough error to really affect your sum, but when you start summing lots of numbers, it can